TruptiRadadiya/python-challenge/README.md

 - Python 3.x
 - election_data.csv (provided dataset)

-  - Create Resources folder in the main directory and place csv file in the resources folder
+  - Create 'Resources' folder in the main directory and place csv file in the resources folder

 ### How to use the code?

-- Ensure that 'election_data.csv' is placed in the Resources folder as mentioned above
+- Ensure that 'election_data.csv' is placed in the 'Resources' folder as mentioned above
 - Run the script by executing 'python main.py' in the command line
-- Script will print the analysis result to the terminal and export it to the 'output.txt' file
+- Script will print the analysis result to the terminal and export it to the 'output.txt' file in 'Analysis' folder in main project directory

 ### Expected Results